81 Catalysis

 Since receiving his portion of the Nobel Prize, Molina has continued his work in atmospheric chemistry at MIT.

 Enzymes in the human body act as catalysts for important chemical reactions in cellular metabolism.
 As such, a deficiency of a particular enzyme can translate to a life-threatening disease.
 G6PD (glucose-6-phosphate dehydrogenase) deficiency, a genetic condition that results in a shortage of the enzyme glucose-6-phosphate dehydrogenase, is the most common enzyme deficiency in humans.
-This enzyme, shown in (Figure), is the rate-limiting enzyme for the metabolic pathway that supplies NADPH to cells ((Figure)).
+This enzyme, shown in Figure 81-4, is the rate-limiting enzyme for the metabolic pathway that supplies NADPH to cells (see Figure 81-5).

 A disruption in this pathway can lead to reduced glutathione in red blood cells; once all glutathione is consumed, enzymes and other proteins such as hemoglobin are susceptible to damage.
 For example, hemoglobin can be metabolized to bilirubin, which leads to jaundice, a condition that can become severe.
 People who suffer from G6PD deficiency must avoid certain foods and medicines containing chemicals that can trigger damage their glutathione-deficient red blood cells.